Treatment of Victims of Sexual Violence (I)

 Consider Directive 36 of the Ethical and Religious Directives for Catholic Health Care Services.
 The Directive states, among other things, that “a female who has been raped should be able to defend herself against a potential conception from the sexual assault … [that] she may be treated with medications that would prevent ovulation, sperm capacitation, or fertilization.”

-If interest exists — I do not presume interest — I would like to reflect upon considerations of apparent moral impact surrounding the administering of emergency contraceptive measures.
-To the extent that interest exists, I anticipate four posts.
-The first two will surround administering emergency contraception for the purposes of preventing pregnancy (in the first of these, I would like to reflect upon emergency contraception in the context of self-defense and, in the second, would like to reflect upon the abortifacient potential of emergency contraceptive measures and how that potential impacts moral assessment).
-In the third post, I would like to reflect upon the moral impact of administering emergency contraception for the purposes of impeding implantation and, in the fourth, I would like to conclude by identifying some protocol which have been established; protocol which strives toward care of the victim by conscious application of Catholic moral teaching.
+If interest exists, I would like to reflect upon considerations of apparent moral impact surrounding the administering of emergency contraceptive measures.
+I anticipate four posts.
+The first two will surround administering emergency contraception for the purposes of preventing pregnancy (in the first of these, I would reflect upon emergency contraception in the context of self-defense and, in the second, would reflect upon the abortifacient potential of emergency contraceptive measures and how that potential impacts moral assessment).
+In the third post, I would reflect upon the moral impact of administering emergency contraception for the purposes of impeding implantation and, in the fourth, I would conclude by identifying some protocol which have been established; protocol which strives toward care of the victim by conscious application of Catholic moral teaching.

 So … emergency contraception as self-defense.